vinceallenvince/freesoundplaytag/README.md

 #Freesoundplaytag

-This project turns a Raspberry Pi into an audio player that plays sounds files from the freesound.org api.
+Create a Raspberry Pi audio player that plays sounds files from the freesound.org api.

 ##Setup